 When to See a Doctor

-If the itch in your palate persists for more than several says, or you experience accompanying symptoms, see your healthcare provider promptly who can properly assess, diagnose and treat you appropriately.
+If the itch in your palate persists for more than several days, or you experience accompanying symptoms, talk to your primary care doctor promptly.
+They can likely properly assess, diagnose and treat you appropriately — or refer you to a specialist better equipped to do so, according to the University of Utah.

 Is this an emergency?
 If you are experiencing serious medical symptoms, please see the National Library of Medicine’s list of signs you need emergency medical attention or call 911.